Lordnibbler/api_rescue/README.md

   end
   ```

+### DRY Controller Methods
-4. Now, your controller methods can go from this:
+Now, your controller methods can go from this:

   ```ruby
   def update